+Property address Application no Proposal Granted date

+Granted 2017/18: Granted 2017/18:

+None

+Granted 2016/17:

+None

+Granted 2015/16:

-Property address Application no Proposal Granted date Granted 2016/17: 20 Station Street 2016/0658/NT Change of use from retail to a dwelling 20/01/2017 75-77 High Street 2016/0685/NT Change of use from A1 and residential to D1 (children's nursery) and erection of a 2 storey extension for D1 use 06/02/2017 Granted 2015/16: Corner Of Station Street & Castle Street 2015/0609/NT Outline planning application for single storey building for A3 (restaurant/café), A4 (drinking establishment), A5 (hot food takeaway) use on existing amenity space.
-21/12/2015 Granted 2014/15: None
+Corner Of Station Street & Castle Street 2015/0609/NT Outline planning application for single storey building for A3 (restaurant/café), A4 (drinking establishment), A5 (hot food takeaway) use on existing amenity space.
+21/12/2015

-The table below shows that there were no permissions implemented over the monitoring period, to the best of our knowledge.
+The table below shows the planning permissions that were implemented over the monitoring period, to the best of our knowledge.

-Implemented planning permissions - Mansfield Woodhouse district centre (2016/17)
+Implemented planning permissions - Mansfield Woodhouse district centre (2017/18)